jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 attorneys, witnesses, affidavits, evidence, a judge, and a jury.

 Sue Gray was passionate about mock trial.
-Mock trial is a simulated courtroom complete withattorneys, witnesses, affidavits, evidence, a judge, and a jury.
+Mock trial is a simulated courtroom complete with attorneys, witnesses, affidavits, evidence, a judge, and a jury.
+Every year teams would compete at regional, state, and national levels for the championship title.
+Mrs. Gray dedicated twenty years of her life coaching mock trial, a job for which she was paid no more than the price of the raw case materials.